Golden Nugget Buffet

 What’s the bottom line?

 A good buffet at a reasonable price.

-The Golden Nugget has undergone a remarkable transformation over the last few years, making over the aging queen of downtown into a luxury resort worthy of taking up residence on The Strip.
+The Golden Nugget underwent a remarkable transformation a few years back, making over the aging queen of downtown into a luxury resort worthy of taking up residence on The Strip.
 Among the many features of this makeover was a redo of the buffet, now located on the second floor overlooking the beautiful pool area.

 The Golden Nugget buffet used to be at the lower end of that middle tier, better than fuel but not by a lot.
 While the changes they made at this buffet doesn’t quite move it into the upper tier, it certainly gets it close with a beautiful room, a terrific array of dishes, and a price point that keeps it affordable, at least in comparison to the big buffets on The Strip.

 Let’s start with that room.
 Done in varying warm gold, brown, and cream tones the centerpiece is the expansive set of windows overlooking the pool area.
 The natural light, mostly absent in joints like this, is a welcome relief and the lushly landscaped recreation deck make for a great backdrop.